We can help you with

 - failure to provide interpreters during social service intake, investigations, meetings, court appearances, etc.

-- failure to comply with the Indian Child Welfare Act (ICWA) or the Minnesota Indian Family Preservation Act (MIFPA)
+- failure to comply with the Minnesota Indian Family Preservation Act (MIFPA)

 - unjust or discriminatory treatment by child protection services